MLE for the coin toss example

 We could intuitively get the same conclusion, let’s say we have some tossing events:

-$\mathcal{T}=\{h, h, h, t, t, h, t, t, t, h, t \}$, where $\mathcal{T}$ is our tossing set with $n = T+H = 11$ elements, and number of heads is $H=5$.
+$\mathcal{T}=\{h, h, h, t, t, h, t, t, t, h, t \}$, where $\mathcal{T}$ is our set of tosses with $n = T + H = 11$ elements, and the number of heads is $H = 5$.
 Just based on this example:

 $\large p_{\small \text{MLE}}$ is ${H \over {T+H}} = {5 \over 11}$.